jzerbe/jzerbe.github.com/_posts/2014-07-23-database-inheritance-with-google-app-engine-polymodel.md

 - python
 published: true
 ---
-{% gist 466ddec827cd766313ed %}

-The above were two approaches to the problem of handling data at arbitrary levels of specificity.
+The following are two approaches to the problem of handling data at arbitrary levels of specificity.
 Both handle the problem of [Quotas and limits](https://developers.google.com/appengine/docs/python/datastore/#Python_Quotas_and_limits), but only one is easy to read through.
 Obviously, I chose the one with lower developer maintenance costs.

+{% gist 466ddec827cd766313ed %}

 In [_Effective PolyModel_](https://developers.google.com/appengine/articles/polymodel),
 Rafe Kaplan uses the tried and true ecommerce catalog example